ChillLive/ChillLiveWallpaperProject/README.md

 #### What do you sign for?

 * No ads!
 This is a feel good app, so no ugly banners or annoying popup windows
-* No locked/premium content at the moment - _only a tip system for the generous souls :D_
+* No locked/premium content at the moment - _only a tipping system for the generous souls :D_
 * No personal data stored or used in any way - _no third parties!_
-* Low battery consuption - _never mentioned in any Android report.
+* Low battery consumption - _never mentioned in any Android report.
 No significant impact on battery life noticed by the users_

 # How to use